VenkteshV/concept-exp/README.md

 The set of experiments to decide the embeddings method to use is present as a notebook under directory notebooks and includes umap visualizations and metrics calculated which shows a clear advantage of our novel representation mechanism.

 unzip initial_research_data.csv.zip uploaded as data in portal in notebooks directory before running notebook  .
 It contains both data and notebooks .
 The zip file is part of directory.

+### for running in app mode
+To run the ui cd into concept-expansion-ui .
+Run npm install After node modules are installed do npm start.
+After that naviagte to http://localhost:3200 to see if the Ui works.
+To start

 ## References